December 14, 2017

 Some of Abrams' other originated characters fare differently.
 Oscar Isaac's Poe Dameron is still a rogue and motivator of the Resistance, somewhat relegated here, but he becomes more subservient and a nuisance to the commanding Leia and Laura Dern's luminous new Vice Admiral Holdo.
 A very wiry Domhnall Gleeson is mostly a comic punchline as the ineffective sad sack General Hux, whereas Andy Serkis' Supreme Leader Snoke's mysterious powerful presence is presented in a surprisingly satisfying fashion.

 The opening sequence alone is one of the most satisfying sequences with such verve and energy.
-Despite some oddly out of place but hilarious turns of scenes, the sequel uses it weird, out there vibes to build on the heady ideas of redemption and resistance in such exciting ways.
+Despite some oddly out-of-place but hilarious turns of scenes, the sequel uses its weird, out-there vibes to build on the heady ideas of redemption and resistance in such exciting ways.
 If anything, there's too much story and development going on with so many plotlines, likely to have been unfolded in a third film, are directly addressed or taken care of in dramatic fashion during the film's jam-packed final act.

 0 reactions: